bertreb/pimatic-gbridge/README.md

   gbridgeApiKey:        "The apikey to get an access_token"
   gbridgeSubscription:  "The type of subscription; Free (max 4 devices) Standard (unlimited number of devices)"
   mqttServer:           "Hosted gBridge servername" (default mqtt.gbridge.io)
   mqttProtocol:         "The used protocol for hosted MQTT server.
-MQTT (default) or MQTTS (with cert,key and ca)"
+MQTT (default) or MQTTS"
   mqttUsername:         "The mqtt hosted server username"
   mqttPassword:         "The mqtt hosted server password"
   mqttBaseTopic:        "gBridge/u{user_id}/" not changable in free plan